2024 USSY Program

 New this year - The Top Ten applications selected for a virtual interview will be required to submit a 3-4 minute video "portfolio" outlining their work as a youth civics leader.

 The application for Wisconsin students applying for the U.S. Senate Youth Program can be accessed here.
 You will need to provide your email address for the application link to be sent to, and fill out the "captcha".
 If the link is not live, applications are not yet being accepted for the next program.
 The application portal opens in mid-August every year.

 Applications are accepted online only.
 If you are unable to process the application online, please contact the program administrator for Wisconsin immediately at DPI.USSYP@dpi.wi.gov.

-Please read the entire application before beginning, using the available PDF of all the questions.
-We strongly suggest that students have a parent or trusted teacher read over the application, especially the essays, before submitting.
+Please read the entire application before beginning, using the available PDF of all the questions .
+We strongly suggest that students have a trusted adult read over the application, especially the essays, before submitting.

 This is an extremely rigorous selection process; remember that grammar, punctuation, and citing resources are all taken into account in the assessment of the applications.

 Incomplete applications will be discarded; make sure to fill out all sections completely and according to directions.